 Even if you and your spouse reconcile within hours or days after your argument, family members may not know that.
 They might carry that memory of the fight you had, have a hard time believing that everything is okay, and remain suspicious of your partner.

 Expecting parents to referee your conflicts isn’t realistic or wise.
 It would be hard for them to be objective about your marriage.
 The best thing they can do when you come to them in the midst of an argument is to send you home to work it out.

-One exception would be conflict that involves violence.
-Getting to safety is the first priority.
+One exception would be a conflict that involves violence.
+Getting to safety is the priority.
 Taking time to be apart and see your parents can give you an opportunity to think and establish a plan to repair the marriage.
 It’s not helpful to just go home to Mom and Dad to vent, however.